What’s The Difference Between A Bookkeeper And An Accountant?

 - Helping business owners to understand the impact of financial decisions.

-- Giving advice to business owners on better ways to financially structure their business.
+- Advising business owners on better ways to financially structure their business.

 - Helping business owners obtain financing and funding.